-I have said the Derek Chauvin’s of the world are not police officers, they are murderers masquerading as police officers.
+I have said the Derek Chauvin’s are not police officers; they are murderers masquerading as police officers.

-The same can be said about the looter and rioters, doing this for their own gain, they are not protestors they are criminals masquerading as protesters.
+The same can be said about the looter and rioters doing this for their gain; they are not protestors; they are criminals masquerading as protesters.

-Media coverage, some outlets more than others, have focused more on these criminals as opposed to the legitimate protesters, a coalition of the righteous, who are engaging in legitimate acts civil disobedience all around the country.
+Media coverage, some outlets more than others, has focused more on these criminals than the legitimate protesters, a coalition of the righteous, who are engaging in legitimate acts of civil disobedience all around the country.

 Part of this is calculated, especially on some networks.
-Yes, by focusing on the criminal acts it leads to higher ratings, but it also says to certain groups watching – See this is why we must maintain control.
-Why we must dominate the streets.
-Look at what we will descend into if we don’t.
+Yes, focusing on the criminal acts leads to higher ratings, but it also says to certain groups watching – See, this is why we must maintain control.
+Why we must dominate the streets, look at what we will descend into if we don’t.

 It changes the narrative from the root cause of the protests to that of the looting.
 This gives those who wish would ignore the economic and social injustices that precipitated this unrest the cover they are looking for to do just that, ignore it.